 Read More: Why I Read a Book Every Week

 In essence, it begins externally, something happens that causes someone to become ignited.
-It could be rise of Andruw Jones in Major League Baseball that ignited an entire island of aspiring young baseball players on Curacao; it could be a productive school environment that constantly reinforces the value of a college education; it could be the simple fact that there is a coach that promotes excellence (Saban, Wooden, Walsh).
+It could be the rise of Andruw Jones in Major League Baseball that ignited an entire island of aspiring young baseball players on Curacao; it could be a productive school environment that constantly reinforces the value of a college education; it could be a coach that promotes excellence and excepts nothing less (Saban, Wooden, Walsh).

 According to Coyle, there are four virtues of master coaches:

 1. The Matrix: basically the way a master coach goes about teaching their skill.
-It is partially instinctive, because master coaches usually have a lot of experience.
+It is partially instinctive because master coaches usually have a lot of experience.
 It is, in essence, a playbook for teaching and implementing their system.
-It is a proven system that have been refined several times over and seamless in execution.
+It is a proven system that has been refined several times over and seamless in execution.